Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: Human Subject Evaluation

 \subsection{Experimental Procedures}

+We compare the proposed attention-modulated haptic system (AMGPF) against two baseline systems.
+The first baseline provides haptic feedback but does not modulate feedback strength using attentiveness estimates (``vanilla'' GPF).
+The second baseline, Low-Haptic (LH), is a system that does not render haptic feedback for obstacle avoidance, but only the light spring damping force toward the device zero position.

-For each trial, the subjects are asked to control the robot to approach each of three {\em working areas} and reach a {\em goal region}.
-At each of the working areas, the robot is next to an obstacle, and the robot must remain inside continuously for 15\,s to simulate some kind of manipulation task.
-Each working area is 0.8\,m x 1.0\,m large, and a 10\,N haptic feedback is normally received from the baseline model when the robot is in the middle of the working areas.
-After the tasks are completed, driving the robot into the goal region completes the trial.
+For each trial, the subjects are asked to control the robot to approach each of three blue {\em working areas} and reach a green {\em goal region}, as shown in Fig.~\ref{fig:envs}.
+At each of the working areas, the robot is next to an obstacle, and the robot must remain inside continuously for 15\,s to simulate some kind of task.
+When the robot is in the middle of the working areas, we find that vanilla GPF produces approximately 10\,N of haptic feedback.
+Environment 1 (E1) simulates an indoor hallway and the working areas represent workstations for manipulation tasks.
+Environment 2 (E2) simulates a warehouse and the working areas represent shelves for pick-and-place tasks.
+E2 is designed to be more challenging than E1 with denser obstacles and less pathway clearance.
+Once tasks are completed, driving the robot into the goal region completes the trial.
 The subjects are instructed to complete each trial as fast as possible while avoiding collisions.
-Experiments were performed in 7 simulated environments with comparable linear structure and difficulty.
-As shown in Fig.~\ref{fig:mazes}, the environments have similar structures and only differ in obstacle and working area positioning.
-By choosing a consistent structure we reduce the cognitive load of path finding so that our experiments focus on obstacle avoidance and approach.

-We compare the proposed AME-modulated haptic system (AMGPF) against a baseline system that does not modulate repulsive field strength using attentiveness estimates (``vanilla'' GPF).
-Specifically, the baseline is identical to the proposed system except that attention is assumed 0 everywhere, i.e., $R_{attn} = R$, as in classical GPF.

-Each subject is trained to use AMGPF and GPF using three mock trials for each method.
-The presentation order of all environments and methods is determined by a random permutation that remains the same across all subjects.
-In each trial, the subject does not know which method is deployed.
-After each trial, the subjects complete a NASA-TLX questionnaire to rate the trial experience.
+Both environments are linear to prevent users from taking alternative paths that might affect experimental results.